-The methods to build Bayesian networks from observational data can be divided into two classes: methods that use a scoring function to evaluate how well the network matches the data [1, 2], and methods that perform tests for conditional independence on the observations [5, 6].
+The methods to build Bayesian networks from observational data can be divided into two classes: methods that use a scoring function to evaluate how well the network matches the data Friedman et al. (2000); Heckerman (1997), and methods that perform tests for conditional independence on the observations Pearl (2000); Spirtes et al. (2000).

-The biological interpretation of the graphs produced by these methods is hindered by the fact that the representation of a joint distribution in a bayesian network is not unique.
+The biological interpretation of the graphs produced by these methods is hindered by the fact that the representation of a joint distribution in a Bayesian network is not unique.
 Many different networks with ambiguous edges can represent the same joint distribution.
 Equivalent networks have the same skeleton, but edges not participating in v-structures may change their direction (see Figure 1 for an example).
 They indicate totally different gene regulation pathways but are statistically equivalent: Even with infinitely many data we can not decide between them.

 Learning an equivalence class of networks is how far we get by depending only on passive observations.
 To further resolve the structure we need information about the effect of interventions.
-This determines the directions of the edges between the perturbed node and its neighbors [7].
+This determines the directions of the edges between the perturbed node and its neighbors Tian and Pearl (2001).
 For both approaches biological data is easily obtainable.
 Microarray experiments provide a snapshot of the activity of several thousand genes simultaneously.
 Gene perturbation as a method to identify regulation pathways has a long tradition in biology.
-Evaluating the effects of interventions in knock-out or RNAi experiments is by now a standard procedure.